yat-labs/yat-docs/yat-docs/docs/guides/4_advanced_topics.md

 </TabItem>
 </Tabs>

-This script would usually generate following output:
+This script produces output something along the lines of:

 <Tabs